 SEA focuses on evaluating government policies, programs, and plans (PPP) rather than individual projects.
-SEA seeks to identify and recommend management measures for the impacts on selected VEC that are likely to be arise from implementing PPPs or their alternatives.
-Figure 1.2 indicates how an individual PPP (being subjected to an SEA) can give rise to impacts and actions which may give rise to impacts (environmental and/or socio-economic, and positive or negative).
-Projects and actions resulting from implementing other PPPs may also give rise to such impacts.
+It seeks to identify and recommend management measures for the impacts on selected VEC that are likely to arise from implementing PPPs or their alternatives.
+Figure 1.3 indicates how a particular PPP (being subjected to an SEA) will lead to a range of projects and development actions (to develop renewable energy and associated infrastructure), each of which may give rise to impacts (environmental and/or socio-economic, and positive or negative).
+Projects and actions resulting from implementing other renewable energy PPPs as well as PPPs for other non-energy sectors may also give rise to such impacts.
 The overall cumulative effective of all such impacts may be considerable.

-Figure 1.2: The cascade of cumulative effects
+Figure 1.3: The cascade of cumulative impacts